-Although China based supply scenario is defintely a factor pushing the prices of Camphor but that has stabalized at higher levels for more than a couple of years now.
+Although China based supply scenario is definitely a factor pushing the prices of Camphor but that has stabilized at higher levels for more than a couple of years now.
 Based on my research, it seems another product called as “Dipentene” is the factor driving the growth.
 Let me explain how.

 Florida(US) & Brazil accounts for about 75% of the total global supply of Oranges.
 Hurricane Irma which devastated Florida in Aug 2017 destroyed at least 60% of Orange crops.
 Also, the demand for Orange juice is plunging year by year.
 PLEASE READ THE LINK BELOW TO MAKE MORE SENSE OF THE FACTORS.

 So what has Orange production do with these Camphor players?

 The left after Orange peel post the Juice extraction is used to make Limonene.
 Around 77% of Limonene finds usage in cleaning & degreasing products.
 I am sure you must be aware of the Citrus smell associated with cleanliness in Hotels, Hospitals, Hygiene products.
 Because of the smell being associated with something i.e. owning a piece of one’s mindshare, it is very difficult to replace them.

 Think ‘Oriental aromatics’ or ‘ SH Kelkar’, major players in Flavors & Fragrance industry.
 Once the flavor or fragrance for an FMCG product is finalized, they remain the supplier until the brand exists, implying brand connect with the smell.

 Now, with the acute shortage of Limonene, Dipetene acts as the only replacement available.

 All Flavors & Fragrance manufacturers require Limonene/Dipentene for their end products.
 The requirement is more acute for flavor biz.